 GHz determines how fast your processor computes information in a second.
 A higher clock speed means a faster operation.
 GHz kicks in when you’re playing heavy games or using memory-intensive applications.

-If your laptop needs involve browsing or streaming videos, a high GHz won’t show noticeable differences.
-Even a processor with a basic clock speed will be enough to run everyday tasks.
+If your laptop involves browsing or streaming videos, a high GHz won’t show noticeable differences.
+However, even a processor with a basic clock speed will be enough to run everyday tasks.

 A processor with 3.4 GHz is considered a good clock speed.
 This will get you through moderate to intensive gaming.
 However, even a processor with 2.0 GHz is good when your only work is browsing, reading, writing, or watching videos.